planetsizecpu/Cave-In/README.md

 # Cave-In
-Cave-In: Bagman arcade machine game sequel (PR Welcome)
+Cave-In: Bagman arcade machine game sequel alpha.

 There was an arcade machine game from the early 80's where I spent a lot of coins, now I'm learning Red language I thought it was a good idea to try to imitate the game, just to learn while having fun, because I wanted for long time to play this game again but wasn't available.
 Red lang allowed me to create the game from scratch, I never imagined it would be so easy to make games, I could hardly have done it with another language that was not human oriented.